rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 used_by: []
 ```

-Obviously, you can use profiles for lots of other things, but assigning a static IP to a container or using your own DHCP server as a source for an address are very common needs.
+Obviously, you can use profiles for lots of other things, but assigning a static IP to a container, or using your own DHCP server as a source for an address are very common needs.

 To assign the macvlan profile to centos-test we need to do the following: